Stock Trading Guides

 How Do Stock Futures Work?

 Stock futures contracts are agreements between two parties to buy or sell a specific number of shares at some point in the future.
-The buyer agrees to purchase the stock at the agreed-upon price (the strike price) on or before the expiration date.
-The seller agrees to provide the same number of shares for sale at that time.
+The buyer agrees to purchase the stock at the agreed-upon price (the strike price) on or before the expiration date., and the seller agrees to provide the same number of shares for sale at that time.

 These contracts are traded on specialized exchanges like the Chicago Mercantile Exchange (CME).
-The futures contracts are standardized, including certain criteria such as size, quality, and delivery date.
+Future contracts are standardized, including certain criteria such as size, quality, and delivery date.

 Investors can go long or short when trading a stock in the future.
 Going long means buying shares at a fixed price in anticipation of an increase in the underlying asset’s value.
 On the other hand, going short means selling shares at a fixed price in anticipation of the underlying asset’s value decreasing.